 Sezia's database of ingredients contains a collection of ingredients shown in studies to promote the growth of Malassezia.
 For convenience, the index is categorized by types of ingredients.

 For more information on the ingredients Sezia is checking in its validations, visit the

-Sign up for our newsletter for exciting tips on the best ways to fight malassezia, monthly product recommendations and updates new features coming to Sezia.
+We'll also send you monthly recommendations, tips on the best ways to fight malassezia, and updates on new features coming to Sezia.